EmanSalah2000/AutoEncoderCircle/README.md

 # AutoEncoderCircle
-auto encoder is a encoder decoder a shape to encode it
+auto encoder is a encoder decoder a shape then using the encoding of the shape